Thomas Miller's Acting Governorship can best be described as the root cause for the so-called "Culpeper Rebellion" of 1677.

-In September 1678, Biggs received from customs officials a commission as comptroller and surveyor general of customs in Albemarle County, and by February 1678/79 he was back in Albemarle County attempting to exercise that commission.
+In September of 1678, Biggs received from customs officials a commission as Comptroller and Surveyor General of customs in Albemarle County, and by February of 1678/79 he was back in Albemarle County attempting to exercise that commission.

-Culpeper took exception to Biggs trying to take upon himself all functions of the king's affairs including entering and clearing vessels since the latter task was that of the collector.
+John Culpeper took exception to Biggs trying to take upon himself all functions of the King's affairs including entering and clearing vessels since the latter task was that of the collector.
 Culpeper tore down the notice to this effect which Biggs had posted and put up a notice of his own addressed to all inhabitants of Albemarle County and stating that he would seize and bring to trial anyone who attempted to clear their vessels through Biggs.
-In addition to Biggs attempting to assume all the king's affairs in the colony, he was accused by Attorney-General George Durant of helping Miller to escape.
+In addition to Biggs attempting to assume all the King's affairs in the colony, he was accused by Attorney General George Durant of helping Miller to escape.
 Threats against Biggs continued, and he again fled through Virginia to England.

-On 5 February 1678/9 the Lords Proprietors appointed John Harvey president of the Grand Council to act as governor of Albemarle County until the arrival of Seth Sothell, a proprietor who had been sent to be governor but was captured en route by Algerian pirates and was still their prisoner.
+On 5 February 1678/9, the Lords Proprietors appointed John Harvey as President of the Executive Council to act as governor of Albemarle County until the arrival of Seth Sothel, a proprietor who had been sent to be governor but was captured en route by Algerian pirates and was still their prisoner.

-The instructions given Harvey were much the same as those sent to previous governors.
+The instructions given John Harvey were much the same as those sent to previous governors.

-Between August and November, 1679, Miller escaped from custody with the assistance of several of his friends, including Biggs and Henry Hudson.
+Between August and November of 1679, Thomas Miller escaped from custody with the assistance of several of his friends, including Biggs and Henry Hudson.
 Miller and Hudson went to England to inform the Lords Proprietors of the events taking place in Albemarle County.

 Lord Shaftesbury had just lost a fight on the Exclusion Act in the House of Lords and was probably not interested in further offending the king.
 Initially the Lords Proprietors supported the testimony of Miller and Hudson, but as additional information became available, King Charles II ordered the Lords Proprietors to appear before the Lords of the Committee of Trade and Foreign Plantations and to bring with them a copy of their charter.
 Since the Virginia charter had been revoked following a similar procedure, the Lords Proprietors looked very carefully at all of the information available to them before responding.

-By an 11 February 1679/80 order of the Privy Council, Culpeper was charged with treason after he had acknowledged the facts before the Committee of Trade and Plantations.
-Despite a Habeas Corpus bill passed by the Parliament in April 1679 which required that prisoners be given a speedy trial, Culpeper was held in prison until his 20 November 1680 treason trial.
+By an 11 February 1679/80 order of the Privy Council, John Culpeper was charged with treason after he had acknowledged the facts before the Committee of Trade and Plantations.
+Despite a Habeas Corpus bill passed by the Parliament in April of 1679, which required that prisoners be given a speedy trial, Culpeper was held in prison until his 20 November 1680 treason trial.

-That he was guilty of diverting the royal customs monies from the king, there is no doubt: that he was the prime mover in the overthrow of Miller, there is no evidence.
-It was more than 200 years before William Saunders firmly attached the name "Culpeper's Rebellion" to the events of December 1677 even though a better name for them would be "Miller's Debacle."
+That he was guilty of diverting the royal customs monies from the King, there is no doubt; that he was the prime mover in the overthrow of Thomas Miller, there is no evidence.
+It was more than 200 years before William Saunders firmly attached the name "Culpeper's Rebellion" to the events of December of 1677 even though a better name for them would be "Miller's Debacle."

 This event forced the public recognition in England that, at least in Albemarle County, the colonists were successfully evading the navigation acts passed by the English Parliament.
-The armed resistance to Miller was excused by the finding that Miller was never legally authorized to act as governor."
+The armed resistance to Miller was excused by the finding that Thomas Miller was never legally authorized to "act as governor."
 A blatant untruth, but convenient.

 The question of armed resistance to governor-designate Thomas Eastchurch, who had impeccable credentials from the Lords Proprietors, was never raised and therefore never resolved.
 The latter resistance was clearly a rebellion which can be more clearly identified with George Durant than John Culpeper because of Durant's threat of rebellion spoken to the Lords Proprietors.

-Lord Shaftesbury, who was acting as Palatine for the Lords Proprietors, already had more than enough problems in his dealings with the king than to allow such an insignificant place as Albemarle County to further strain that relationship.
+Lord Shaftesbury, who was said to be acting as Palatine for the Lords Proprietors, already had more than enough problems in his dealings with the King than to allow such an insignificant place as Albemarle County to further strain that relationship.

-The faction which Culpeper supported recognized that rules and appointments made three thousand miles away simply did not work well on the frontier of a newly colonized land in a widely scattered group of less than a thousand adult white males.
+The faction which John Culpeper supported recognized that rules and appointments made three thousand miles away simply did not work well on the frontier of a newly-colonized land in a widely scattered group of less than a thousand adult white males.
 The colony's inhabitants were successful in adapting many rules to meet their needs.